-Westminster parliamentary constituencies are the areas used to elect Members of Parliament (MPs) to the House of Commons, which is the primary legislative chamber of the UK and is located in Westminster, London.
+Westminster parliamentary constituencies are the areas used to elect Members of Parliament (MP) to the House of Commons, which is the primary legislative chamber of the UK and is located in Westminster, London.

-At the May 2010 election there were 650 constituencies.
-The number of MPs in each constituent country of the UK is 533 in England, 59 in Scotland, 40 in Wales and 18 in Northern Ireland.
+At the May 2010 General Election, there were 650 constituencies.
+The number of MPs in each constituent country of the UK is: 533 in England, 59 in Scotland, 40 in Wales and 18 in Northern Ireland.

 Constituency boundaries are determined by the Boundary Commissions (one each for England, Scotland, Wales and Northern Ireland).

-The commissions are required to undertake a general review every 8 to 12 years in order to ensure electoral equality – that is, that the sizes of the electorates in each constituency are as similar as possible (currently about 70,000 electors, typically reflecting a total population of 90,000).
+The commissions are required to undertake a general review every eight to 12 years to ensure electoral equality – that is, that the sizes of the electorates in each constituency are as similar as possible (currently about 70,000 electors, typically reflecting a total population of 90,000).

-Constituencies are generally based on whole or part local authorities unless there is a strong case to straddle boundaries – each case is decided on its merits; constituencies may not however split electoral wards/divisions.
+Constituencies are generally based on whole or part local authority districts unless there is a strong case to straddle boundaries – each case is decided on its merits; constituencies may not, however, split electoral wards/divisions.

-Note though that although constituencies are defined to reflect wards at the time of review, the changes are not implemented until the subsequent general election.
+Note, that although constituencies are defined to reflect wards at the time of review, the changes are not implemented until the subsequent General Election.

-Accordingly the constituencies used in the 1997 General Election were mostly based on the April 1994 ward boundaries used for the fourth general review, but a small number of constituencies used April 1995 boundaries and some were affected by subsequent interim reviews.
+Accordingly the constituencies used in the 1997 General Election were mostly based on the April 1994 ward boundaries used for the fourth general review.
+However, a small number of constituencies used April 1995 boundaries, and some were affected by subsequent interim reviews.

 The fifth general review was completed in 2007.
-It has lead to major change in England and Wales, the majority of constituency boundaries used at the May 2005 General Election have changed.
+It led to major change in England and Wales; the majority of constituency boundaries used at the May 2005 General Election were changed.

-The Westminster Parliamentary Constituencies boundaries are based on the 5th Periodical Parliamentary Review that was promulgated in July 2007 (defined in terms of wards as at 12 April 2005).
+The Westminster parliamentary constituencies boundaries are based on the fifth Periodical Parliamentary Review that was promulgated in July 2007 (defined in terms of wards as at 12 April 2005).

 Definitions are allocated by the Boundary Commissions and affect candidates’ election expenses and also who can be the constituency's returning officer.